ppowalowski/gitable-wordpress/README.md

 6. add `require_once('wp-gitable.php')` to top your `wp-config.php`
 7. work in `wp-contents` folder as used to

-wordpress is now separately versioned in `wordpress folder`, updating wordpress becomes as simple as typing `$ git pull origin` inside wordpress folder
+wordpress is now separately versioned in `wordpress folder`, updating wordpress becomes as simple as typing `$git pull origin` inside wordpress folder